Ashtonian/paho.golang/README.md

 regardless of whether the message had been sent (potentially leading to reuse).
 This has been changed such that once transmitted, the message will be acknowledged regardless of the publish context (but the Publish function will only block until the context expires).
 The Errors returned now better indicate what occurred.
-**TODO:** this!
 * `autopaho` CleanSession flag.
 Previously the CleanSession was hardcoded to `true`; this is no longer the case and the default is `false`.
-Whilst this is potentially a breaking change `SessionExpiryInterval` will default to 0 meaning the session will be removed when the connection drops.
+Whilstt his is potentially a breaking change `SessionExpiryInterval` will default to 0 meaning the session will be removed when the connection drops.
 As a result this change should have no impact on most users; it may be a problem if another application has connected with `SessionExpiryInterval>0` meaning a session exists.

 ## General